Obtaining a visa to study in the UK

 If you have any questions, please contact our international team: email@example.com.

-If you will be studying with us longer than six months, you need to apply for a General Student Visa (Tier 4).
+If you will be studying with us longer than six months, you need to apply for a Student Route visa (formerly Tier 4).
 More information available at Gov.uk.

-Once you've accepted your unconditional offer and paid your 50% tuition fee deposit, we will process your Confirmation of Acceptance for Studies (CAS) – which is needed for your Tier 4 visa application to be approved.
+Once you've accepted your unconditional offer and paid your 50% tuition fee deposit, we will process your Confirmation of Acceptance for Studies (CAS) – which is needed for your Student Route visa application to be approved.

-You will need to pay a healthcare surcharge (called the 'immigration health surcharge' or IHS) as part of your Tier 4 Visa application.
+You will need to pay a healthcare surcharge (called the 'immigration health surcharge' or IHS) as part of your Student Route visa application.
 More information on the IHS is available on Gov.uk.

 You will need to ensure that you have all the necessary documents, including the original academic and English language qualification documents used to obtain your offer and CAS.